 Figuring out how many credit cards belong in your purse or wallet can give you a headache.
-As new offers keep popping up, it can be tempting to want to take advantage of them all.
+But, as new offers keep popping up, it can be tempting to take advantage of them all.
 Not to mention, there are cards for many different things.
-There's a card to target your favorite hotel chain, one to maximize airline miles, one that earns you points when spending at NFL games and even one that offers you cash back on your grocery purchases.
+For example, there's a card to target your favorite hotel chain, one to maximize airline miles, one that earns you points when spending at NFL games, and even one that offers you cashback on your grocery purchases.

 With this variety of credit cards, filling your wallet with plastic can become too easy.
 So, how many credit cards should you have?